CityofToronto/bdit_data-sources/volumes/miovision/README.md

 4. Gaps that are equal to or exceed the allowed gap sizes will then be inserted into the table [`miovision_api.unacceptable_gaps`](#unacceptable_gaps).
 5. Based on the `unacceptable_gaps` table, [`aggregate_15min_mvt`](#volumes_15min_mvt) function will not aggregate 1min bins found within the unacceptable_gaps's `DATE_TRUNC('hour', gap_start)` and `DATE_TRUNC('hour', gap_end) + interval '1 hour'` since the hour of gap_start and gap_end may be the same.

-**Part II - Working Machine**
+### Part II - Working Machine
 The following process is to determine if a Miovision camera is still working.
 It is different from the process above because the gap sizes used above are small and do not say much about whether a camera is still working.
 We roughly define a camera to be malfunctioning if that camera/intersection has a gap greater than 4 hours OR do not have any data after '23:00:00'.
 The function that does this is [`miovision_api.determine_working_machine()`](sql/function-determine_working_machine.sql) and there is an Airflow dag named [`check_miovision`](/dags/check_miovision.py) that runs the function at 7AM every day to check if all cameras are working.
 A slack notification will be sent if there's at least 1 camera that is not working.
 The function also returns a list of intersections that are not working and from what time to what time that the gaps happen which is helpful in figuring out what has happened.

 ## 4. Repulling data
 ### Deleting data to re-run the process

 Uh oh, something went wrong in the process?
 Fret not, you can delete the data and re-run the process again.
 Note that you can't do that without deleting since most of our tables have a unique constraint.
 You will mostly likely violate that if you re-run the process without first removing the relevant data.
 Below you can find queries that have to be run which include all the tables that are involved.
-The precis version: delete 1min bins from `volumes` table and delete 15min bins from both mvt (tmc) and atr tables (note the different start_time and end_time), delete relevant information from `report_dates`, `api_log` and `unacceptable_gaps`.
+The precise version: delete 1min bins from `volumes` table and delete 15min bins from both mvt (tmc) and atr tables (note the different start_time and end_time), delete relevant information from `report_dates`, `api_log` and `unacceptable_gaps`.
 The example below shows how we delete a day worth of data on 2020-08-20.

 ```sql
 DELETE FROM miovision_api.volumes